 She made it to 23yrs of married bliss (OK, she might have had something to say at this point . . ) and one month short of 26yrs together.
 We celebrated that 25yrs-together milestone in August 2010.

-Thinking of all you good peeps that made it memorable – that’s before, the day and the 25yrs since!
+Thinking of all you good peeps that made it memorable – that’s the bachelor days before, the day itself, and the 25yrs since!

 Lotsa love – Pete – and now Jessica & Tommy!

 BTW, Lyn and Barry Porter of Hella Hella also died in 2011: